Our Team

 Daniela Villa Henao

 Daniela Villa Henao is a teacher in Secondary Education from the Universidad del Valle (Colombia).
-She is currently a technician on the project "Responses of young people and adolescents to cyber-violence: associated variables and explanatory models" and a PhD student in Psychology at the University of Seville (Department of Developmental and Educational Psychology).
+She is currently a technician on the project "Safe and non-violent use of social networks in adolescents: analysis of associated factors and their impact on psycho-educational action" and a PhD student in Psychology at the University of Seville (Department of Developmental and Educational Psychology).
 Her line of research focuses on understanding the phenomenon of Sexting in adolescents and young people, from a gender perspective.

 Laura Rodríguez Pérez